marcin-bo/Unit-Testing-In-Swift/Unit Testing Patterns in Swift.md

     let sut = QueueService(queue: ["George", "Sam", "Steven"])

     let expectation = self.expectation(description: "Handler for the queue becoming empty") expectation.isInverted = true // ✅

-    queueService.observeQueueBecomingEmpty {
+    sut.observeQueueBecomingEmpty {
-        XCTFail("The observation handler for the queue becoming empty is not triggered") expectation.fulfill()
+        XCTFail("The observation handler for the queue becoming empty should not be triggered") expectation.fulfill()
     }